Stanford University

 Alternative postures and incorporating movement is ideal.
 Maintaining any one posture for a prolonged period of time, whether seated or standing, can stress the body.
 To break up prolonged/monotonous postures, EH&S recommends taking routine microbreaks (~30 – 60 seconds) every 20 minutes to change posture and stretch.

-Seated Work Seated Work
+Seated Work Standing Work

 Physical Effects on Body/Health Compared to standing, prolonged seated work: